johnridesabike/bikewalklife/posts/2021/01/ny-times-takes-an-interest-in-the-2020-pandemic-traffic-death-surge.md

 - '2020'
 - COVID-19
 - traffic
+excerpt: >
+  The 2020 pandemic emptied many of America’s streets while people stayed home.
+  Paradoxically, that caused a sharp spike in traffic deaths.
+This unexpected phenomenon has started new conversations about how and why our roads are so dangerous.

 ---
 The 2020 pandemic emptied many of America’s streets while people stayed home.
 Paradoxically, that caused a sharp spike in traffic deaths.
 This unexpected phenomenon has started new conversations about how and why our roads are so dangerous.